ogmini/Notepad-State-Library/README.md

 > `*.bin` `*.0.bin` `*.1.bin`

 The tabstate files store information about the open tabs and their contents in Windows Notepad.
 The filenames are GUIDs and there are three types of *.bin files:
-- File Tab
+- _File Tab_
 	- These tabs have been saved to disk or have been opened from a file on disk
-- No File Tab
+- _No File Tab_
 	- These tabs have not been saved to disk and have not been opened from a file on disk.
-They only exist in the buffer
+They only exist in the *.bin files
-- State File
+- _State File_
 	- These are the *.0.bin and *.1.bin files and store option information about the related matching GUID *.bin

-Both the File and No File Tab can have related State Files.
+Both the _File Tab_ and _No File Tab_ can have related _State Files_.

-While Windows Notepad is open the File and No File Tab can have [Unsaved Buffer Chunks](#unsaved-buffer-chunk) of changes that haven't been saved or consolidated.
+While Windows Notepad is open the _File Tab_ and _No File Tab_ can have [Unsaved Buffer Chunks](#unsaved-buffer-chunk) of changes that haven't been flushed.
 The [Unsaved Buffer Chunks](#unsaved-buffer-chunk) can be used to playback the changes to the text similar to a keylogger.
-Once Windows Notepad is closed, the [Unsaved Buffer Chunks](#unsaved-buffer-chunk) are consolidated into the content.
+Once Windows Notepad is closed, the [Unsaved Buffer Chunks](#unsaved-buffer-chunk) are flushed into the content.

 #### Behavior

-Opening Windows Notepad with no currently existing tab(s) will create an empty "Untitled" tab and an associated No File Tab bin file.
+Opening Windows Notepad with no currently existing tab(s) will create an empty "Untitled" tab and an associated _No File Tab_ bin file.

-Creating new tab(s) will create associated No File Tab bin file(s).
+Creating new tab(s) will create associated _No File Tab_ bin file(s).

-Opening file(s) from disk will create associated File Tab bin file(s).
+Opening file(s) from disk will create associated _File Tab_ bin file(s).

 Closing tab(s) will delete the associated bin file(s).